Home > Getting Started with the Hub – Tips and Best Practices

 - Consider downloading your shortcuts as a CSV (via the icon at the bottom of the “Shortcuts” page) so you can print out a shortcut cheat sheet/study guide for your agents.

-Here is how to create shortcuts.
+Here, you can read about how to create shortcuts.

 This will save time for both your agents and your visitors.
 Additionally, consider making plenty of Shortcuts for commonly-needed co-browsing redirects to save a lot of time, and to avoid typo-induced 404 errors!

 Taking your visitor straight to the page they’ve been looking for is the internet-equivalent of a store employee walking with you to the aisle you’ve been looking for.
-Whether you’re redirecting a visitor to an item in your store, or to a useful help document in your knowledgebase (see below), your visitor will be relieved at how easy their search was.
+Whether you’re redirecting a visitor to an item in your store, or to a useful help document in your Knowledgebase (see below), your visitor will be relieved at how easy their search was.

 It is advised that before redirecting your visitor to another page for the first time that you warn them about it.
 It is not common but some people might think that you have “hacked” them.
-Superpowers need to be used cautiously!!!

 Then find the perfect agent to handle the job, hover over their name, and click the arrow button!